 It's hot, light and dry here.

-The koala's territory is getting smaller because people are cutting down trees and making farms on them.
-Koalas can only live in one place in the world, Australia.
+trees and making farms on them.
+Koalas can only live in one place in

-The koala only eats Eucalyptus leaves and it eats so many leaves, it smells like the leaves.
+it eats so many leaves, it smells like the leaves.

 They live in loose-knit groups if enough suitable trees are present, but only one animal per tree.